Do Raaste: Box office

 The film became a blockbuster at the box office.
-This film is counted among the 17 consecutive hit films Rajesh Khanna between 1969 and 1971, by adding the two-hero films Marayada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.
+This film is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two-hero films Marayada and Andaz to the 15 consecutive solo hits.

 In India, the film grossed ₹65 million.
-This made it the second highest-grossing film of 1969 at the Indian box office, below Aradhana.
+This made it the second highest-grossing film of 1969 at the Indian box office, behind Aradhana.

 Overseas in the United Kingdom, the film was released in 1970.
 It became the first Indian film to gross £100,000 in the UK, equivalent to ₹900000.
-Its UK box office record was broken a year later by Purab Aur Paschim, which released in the UK in 1970.
+Its UK box office record was broken a year later by Purab Aur Paschim, which released in the UK in 1971.

 In total, the film grossed an estimated ₹ million in India and the United Kingdom.